Requirements to Apply

 - A School of Educational Studies advisor will work with you to complete a Academic Breadth Transcript Review form

-- School-Based Recommendation: a recommendation from a teacher who has observed you in the classroom--can be completed by the same person verifying your 20 hours of experience - see COVID-19 update above
+- School-Based Recommendation: a recommendation from a teacher who has observed you in an elementary school classroom

 - Reading, Writing & Math Test Scores